Pelvic Floor Assessment

 Is an internal assessment necessary?

-For internal pelvic problems (pain, dysfunction, prolapse, incontinence etc), the simple answer to this question is yes, for women and no, for men.
+For internal pelvic problems (pain, dysfunction, prolapse, incontinence etc), the simple answer to this question is yes, for women and no, for men (unless pelvic pain is the concern, then an internal may be appropriate for full assessment of the muscle tone and ability to relax).

 For women, the detail gained from an internal examination in comparison to a real-time ultrasound assessment is significantly different.
 This effects how accurate our diagnosis is and how efficient our treatment will be.
 However, we are very aware that an internal may be inappropriate (e.g. teenagers) or unwanted and fully respect this.
 In these cases we do use the ultrasound to gain some insight into the pelvic muscles and organs and use this information to guide our treatment.